-The most common gram-negative cocci of medical importance belong to the family Neisseriaceae which includes the genera Neisseria, Moraxella, Kingella, Acinetobacter etc.
+The most common gram-negative cocci of medical importance belong to the family Neisseriaceae which includes the genera Neisseria, Moraxella, Kingella, Acinetobacter, etc.

 Gram Negative Cocci

 The genus Neisseria contains 12 species, two of which, N.meningitidis and N. gonorrhoeae, are commonly pathogenic in humans.
 Both may cause infections in the CNS, primarily meningitis and meningoencephalitis, but also abscesses, empyemas, and thrombophlebitis.

 They are rarely the sole or predominant organism in sputum smears of patients with pneumonia.

 Gram Negative Coccobacilli

-Infections must commonly associated with encapsulated stains of Haemophilus influenzae includes meningitis, epiglottitis, cellulitis with bacteremia, septic arthritis, ad pneumonia.
-Non capsulated strains usually cause localized infections such as otitis media, sinusitis, and conjunctivitis.
+Infections most commonly associated with encapsulated strains of Haemophilus influenzae include meningitis, epiglottitis, cellulitis with bacteremia, septic arthritis, ad pneumonia.
+Non-capsulated strains usually cause localized infections such as otitis media, sinusitis, and conjunctivitis.

 Outbreaks of Acinetobacter infections typically occur in intensive care units (ICUs) and healthcare settings housing very ill patients.
 Acinetobacter baumannii accounts for about 80% of reported infections.
 Acinetobacter causes a variety of diseases, ranging from pneumonia to serious blood or wound infections, and the symptoms vary depending on the disease.
 Acinetobacter may also “colonize” or live in a patient without causing infection or symptoms, especially in tracheostomy sites or open wounds.